 The other thing parenthood led me into was school volunteering.
 I spent countless hours peddling pizza, chaperoning field trips, proctoring tests, you name it.
 But I was also able to bring my journalism and writing experience to school.
 In addition to giving presentations and conducting writing workshops, I shepherded and advised an elementary school student newspaper for two years, then launched a middle school student paper and led that for three years.

 I recently finished up a novel for teens; it had to sit on hold while I went to grad school.
 After an exciting and challenging three years, I finished school with a master’s degree in English, concentrating on British and American literature.
 From time to time, I've dabbled in community theatrical ventures, a longtime love of mine.
 And I do a variety of freelance jobs: writing and editing, leading residencies and camps, teaching, and producing audio projects.
 In 2011, I received my Certificate in Documentary Arts from the Center for Documentary Studies at Duke University.
-My specialty is audio, and I did my certificate project on a comedy improv troupe called Raleigh’s Village Idiots; you can listen to it here (scroll about two-thirds of the way down until you see my name).
+My specialty is audio, and I did my certificate project on a comedy improv troupe called Raleigh’s Village Idiots.
 I also enjoy interviewing authors.
-Check out my piece on Luli Gray, author of the acclaimed middle grade novel Falcon's Egg and, most recently, the picture book Ant and Grasshopper.
-And here's my 2012 chat with Kelly Starling Lyons, a rising star whose most recent picture book is Hope's Gift.
-Find my short audio doc from 2012, “Greenness Envy,” on the Third Coast International Audio Festival site.
+Check out my piece on Luli Gray, the late author of the acclaimed middle grade novel Falcon's Egg.
+And here's my 2012 chat with Kelly Starling Lyons, a rising star and author of the Jada Jones chapter book series.

 I live in Raleigh, N.C., with my brilliant husband and our two sweet rescue dogs.

 I look at the world and the people in it, and I see stories everywhere just waiting to be written.
 That’s the outlook I bring with me when I visit schools and lead workshops – so I can help students open their eyes to the fun they can have when they sit down to write.